surfer190/fixes/docs/azure/r-programming-lanurage-integration.md

 summary: ''
 title: R Programming Lanurage Integration
 ---
-# The R Programming Lanuage and integrating it with Microsoft Azure Machine Learning
+# The R Programming Language and integrating it with Microsoft Azure Machine Learning

 ## What is R?